 Once again, the problem you want to solve for your potential customers must be at the top of your customer’s list.
 If it isn’t, no matter how great or spectacular your product may be, you will not generate a single sale.

 This is perhaps the hardest lesson that a budding entrepreneur must learn but sadly ignore.
 Do not make the same mistake.

-Is there a way you can validate your product idea for free with startup idea to ensure it is a tier 1 problem?
+Is there a way you can validate your product idea for free with a startup idea to ensure it is a tier 1 problem?
 The first thing to do in this regard is to determine who may purchase your product.

 Start by creating profiles that highlight the number of companies within a particular geographical location, the respective industries those companies operating in, etc.